lgatto/2023_07_04_BiocIntro_Uzhhorod/SupplEx.md

 5. Visualise the intensity distributions of peptides intensities for each protein in each sample, making sure to discern sample from groups 6A and 6B.

+6. What R and package versions were used to analyse these data?